NBouteldja/KidneySegmentation_Histology/README.md

 # KidneySegmentation_Histology
 Python code used to train and evaluate segmentation networks for renal histopathological analysis:
 * training.py --model --setting --epochs --batchSize --lrate --weightDecay
-training.py is used to train and possibly evaluate the segmentation network
+Script is used to train and possibly evaluate a segmentation network
 * getPredictionForBigPatch.py
-getPredictionForBigPatch.py is used to compute predictions.
+Script is used to compute predictions including all pre- and postprocessing steps within a specified WSI.
 <br>
 <br>